Avaiga/taipy-doc/docs/manuals/userman/data-integration/data-node-vizelmts.md

 Taipy provides some visual elements dedicated to the Data Node Management.
-These elements are the Data Node Selector and the Data Node Viewer.
+These elements are the data node selector and the data node viewer.

-# Data Node Selector
+# Data node selector
 The `data_node_selector` control displays all data node entities that can be selected.

 The default usage is really simple.
 It does not require any specific configuration to display the selectable data nodes.
-The following image shows the default behavior of the `data_node_selector` control.
+The following image shows the default behavior of the data node selector control.

 <figure class="tp-center">
 <img src="../img/data-node-vizelmts/data-node-selector-default-behavior.png" class="visible-dark"/>